FrancescoMrn/CNN_Facial_Keypoints/README.md

 cd CNN_Facial_Keypoints
 ```

 2. Create (and activate) a new environment, named `cnn_keypoints` with Python 3.6.
 If prompted to proceed with the install `(Proceed [y]/n)` type y.
-Similarly it is possible to use any environment will all the requirements reported in **requirements.txt**
+Similarly, it is possible to use any environment will all the requirements reported in **requirements.txt**

 	- __Linux__ or __Mac__:
 	```